Altcoins Explained: 4-Sentence Descriptions of 30 Most Popular Coins

 1. Ethereum (ETH)

 Ethereum (ETH) is the second-largest cryptocurrency by market capitalization, created by a number of crypto personalities, including Vitalik Buterin, Gavin Wood, and Cardano Founder – Charles Hoskinson.
 ETH is used on the Ethereum blockchain to interact with smart contracts and DApps built on the network.
 The Ethereum network supports several other cryptos known as ERC20 cryptocurrencies.
-So far, ETH is one of the best performing altcoins.
+So far, ETH can be named one of the best altcoins.

 2. Tether (USDT)

 Tether (USDT) is the third-largest cryptocurrency after it displaced XRP.
 It belongs to a class of altcoins known as stablecoins.
 Tether has been the top in the class for several years until recently when it has started losing its dominance.
 It is primarily issued on the Bitcoin blockchain’s Omni Layer and is pegged to the United States Dollar, which makes its price relatively stable, hence the name.

 XRP is the native cryptocurrency used on the Ripple payment network known as RippleNet.
 The Ripple network is a distributed ledger and is one of the top networks that facilitate cross-border remittance.
 XRP is now the 4th largest cryptocurrency after Tether.
 Since its crash from the all-time high price of 2017, it has been struggling to recover, but it remains one of the worst-performing.